Last Updated on

 - Vitamin B12 is mostly obtained from animal products, and fermented coconut water kefir may be a good source of vitamin B12 for vegetarians and vegans.

 It is easy to make your own coconut water kefir.
 It is less expensive, and tastes way better than store-bought.
-Homemade coconut water kefir also doesn’t require the use of additional additives such as sugar, grains, and beans.
+Homemade coconut water kefir benefits also include not requiring the use of additional additives such as sugar, grains, and beans.
+Some versions available in stores use such additives to control taste or shelf-life.

 How do I source water kefir grains and fresh young green coconuts?